-Encourages pupils to develop confidence in and a positive attitude towards Mathematics and to recognise the importance of Mathematics in their own lives and to society.
-Whether you plan to go on to work, AS and A levels or other further studies, a good understanding of Maths will be useful to you.
+The course aims to encourage pupils to develop confidence in and a positive attitude towards Mathematics and to recognise the importance of Mathematics in their own lives and to society.
+Whether you plan to go on to work, AS and A Levels or other further studies, a good understanding of Maths will be useful to you.
 Number skills are required in all sorts of everyday situations such as trying to work out phone bills.
-Thinking like a mathematician will help to improve your problem solving and decision making skills.
-The course requires pupils to develop knowledge, skills and understanding of Mathematical methods and concepts, including:
+Thinking like a mathematician will help to improve your problem solving and decision-making skills.